viniciusvasti/my-personal-website/posts/awesome-backend-part1-user-stories.md

 That's it for now.
 See you soon on next posts.

-See all posts series at <a href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend arquitecture hands on</a>
+See all posts series at <a href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend architecture hands on</a>